jdenen/rest_easy/README.md

 # RestEasy

-The `rest_easy` gem allows you to call an API until its response passes validation (a block) or times out.
-It's inspired by the `wait_until` functionality common to webdrivers, and I've found it useful in my acceptance testing.
+This gem is a little testing tool I created to help with synchronization issues in a test suite.
+I was validating automated UI actions against a low-resource test environment API, and those validations were failing in the first second or two following an action.
+The `rest_easy` gem wraps my API calls in a timeout functionality, letting me iterate until the validation passes or times out after a number of seconds.

 ## Example

-I've had tests that may have looked like this:
+I took a test that once looked like this (because of a slow test environment):

 ```ruby
 it "saves my edit" do